 Due Diligence and Assessing and Managing Risk

 As part of our compliance with the policies referred to above, we take the following steps:

 - Assess potential risk areasin our supply chains;

 - Mitigate the risk of slavery and human trafficking occurring in our supply chains, including by reviewing, where necessary, the controls that our suppliers have in place and carrying out other suitable checks;

 - Monitor potential risk areas in our supply chains on a periodic basis.

 Responsibility for ensuring that our procedures are adequate and are adhered to in all areas of our activities rests with the directors of Exertis.

 We report on compliance with the DCC Group Code of Conduct and Supply Chain Integrity Policy every six months.

-We provide training to relevant employees on supply chain risks, including the risk of slavery and human trafficking at suitable intervals.
+We also provide training to relevant employees on the protection of human rights and on supply chain risks, including the risk of slavery and human trafficking at suitable intervals.
 Our participation in industry associations and our dealings with suppliers also provide information on where slavery and human trafficking risks may arise in the industries where we are active and best practice in avoiding them.